European Women's Lobby: Policies

-Sex work
+Gender diversity

-The European Women's Lobby has been pushing for Europe-wide legislation criminalizing customers of sex workers (a policy opposed by many sex workers), and called for abolishing prostitution.
+EWL promotes the interests of women and girls in all their diversity, opposes all forms of racism, homophobia, transphobia, and ableism, and has noted that "women are not a homogenous group and have multiple identities" and that "women with multiple identities are rendered more vulnerable to discrimination, violence and violation of their rights.
+The situation of migrant or undocumented women, women from ethnic minorities, indigenous women, Roma women, women with disabilities, rural women, girls, older women, lesbians and bisexual women, transgender women, has long been made invisible.
+It is urgent to make sure that all policies are designed to not leave a single girl or woman behind."
+In 2023, EWL executive committee member and former IAW President Marion Böker participated in ILGA-Europe's podcast "Trans Inclusion in the Women's Movement," which pointed out that the established women's movement consistently supports LGBT+ minorities.
+Böker warned against anti-democratic forces and forces on the far right – including groups that portray themselves as feminists but who are actually right-wing and racist – that try to pit women's rights against the human rights of minorities, including trans women, saying that "to make an organization inclusive, you have to fight for it."
+Böker stressed the importance of working on the basis of human rights, that are indivisible and universal, and to defend openness and democratic values.
+Böker's remarks align with a statement from UN Women that emphasized that those who promote "the human rights of women and LGBTIQ+ people share the same goals of achieving safe and fair societies" and condemned extremist anti-rights movements such as "anti-gender" and "gender-critical" movements.
+Beate von Miquel, the President of EWL's largest member organization, the National Council of German Women's Organizations, said that "trans women are women and we need to represent them and defend their rights."

 Women in politics

 The European Women's Lobby is a strong advocate of women's representation in politics at the European level, denouncing the under-representation of women.
 At the moment of the hearing of Ursula von der Leyen at the European Parliament confirming her as the new president and the first female president of the European Commission, the European Women's Lobby was calling for the European Commission to commit to a feminist Europe.

 The European Women's Lobby has been also pushing for women quotas in private companies' management boards.

 In the wake of the Me Too movement, which brought to light cases of sexual harassment at the European Parliament, the EWL called for putting in place adequate reporting structures at the EU institutions for cases of sexual harassment, in order to hold perpetrators accountable.